 - 3. High Lines A high line is a rope tied between trees for the purpose of holding stock for an extended period of time.
-High lines may only be placed in established high line sites that are at least (100) feet from streams or lakeshores and all watercourses, running or dry.
+High lines may only be placed in established holding areas (when identified) or at least (100) feet from streams or lakeshores and all watercourses, running or dry.
 If no established high line sites are available a temporary high line maybe placed on a durable surface where resource damage is minimal.
-For longer periods, stock must be tied to high line -a rope stretched between two trees.
 All high line ropes must be padded sufficiently to prevent damage to the bark of the tree.
 Stock must be tied to the high line far enough away from the base of any tree so as to not cause damage to the tree or ground at the base of that tree.
 Any dirt pawed out from the base of trees must be replaced.

-- E. Travel and Camping The Holder will not travel or camp more than 1⁄4 mile off a maintained trail as designated by the current NPS map showing officially designated and maintained trails.
-Off trail travel is allowed only for the purposes of watering stock, accessing a campsite or when authorized by the Superintendent as an authorized cross-country route.
+- E. Travel and Camping The Holder will not travel or camp more than 1⁄2 mile off a maintained trail or access route as designated by the NPS.
+Off trail travel is allowed only for the purposes of watering stock, accessing a traditional use area or when authorized by the Superintendent as an authorized cross-country route.
 The current list of authorized cross-country trials is listed below.
 The Holder must contact the Yosemite Wilderness Office for information about these routes.

 - 1. Miwok Lake Route

 - 2. Avonelle Lake Route

 - 3. Mattie Lake Route

 - 4. Lyell Fork of the Merced Route

 - 5. Horse Thief Canyon Route

 - 6. Givens Lake Route

 - F. Snow Removal from Trails The Holder may not interfere with the natural process of snow melting from trails by shoveling snow from the trail; placing or shoveling ashes and/or dirt on the snow to accelerate its melting or by any other means, other than the normal movement of people and/or stock over the trail.

-- G. Loose Herding Loose herding is not permitted except when reasonable or prudent to prevent injury to stock or people.
+- G. Loose Herding - Loose herding is not permitted except when reasonable or prudent to prevent injury to stock or people.